dstreev/vagrant/README.md

 # Vagrant HDP VM Cluster Buildout
 ===========

+For the impatient, checkout the [Quick Start Guide](quick_start.md).
+This will get you up and running quickly.
+I you have questions, keep reading.

 Vagrant configurations for VM and VM Cluster configurations.

 [Vagrant](http://www.vagrantup.com) is used to automate the provisioning of hosts via "VirtualBox" or "VMware Fusion".
 To start, you need a base VM.
 The references I used are below, but save yourself some time and headache by downloading the VirtualBox base machine I've created from Dropbox.
 Link below.